iyakovetskaya/Polarizing-News/README.md

 ### Code that requires full text for articles

 All code files here require data on the full article text to run, which we do not provide since it's behind the paywall.
-We do provide article urls and NYTimes unique ids (used in thier API) in the articles_data.csv, so it should be possible to locate each article and obtain article text.
+We provide article URLs and NYTimes unique IDs (used in their API) in the articles_data.csv, so it should be possible to locate each article and obtain article text.

 A1_grid_search_for_LDA.ipynb

+- Cleans data, runs multiple LDA models, and computes their coherence scores to find optimal parameters
+- Contains code to generate Figure A4, generates figure A5

 A2_LDA.ipynb

-- Cleans data, runs LDA model, and provides visualization and description of LDA results.
+- Cleans data, runs LDA model and provides visualization and description of LDA results.
 - Creates Tables 1, A3 and Figures 2, A6
 - Uses Most_popular_id_2019_2021.csv and articles_data.csv but requires full text if you intend to run a model
-- Final model also could be uploaded using gensim package-specific files in /Data/Model/
+- The final model also could be uploaded using gensim package-specific files in /Data/Model/

 A3_GPT_individual_articles-final.ipynb

+- Similar to 3_GPT.ipynb but cycles through each article to generate a polarization score on an article level instead of a topic level

 ## Package requirements